Bipolar Disorder and Comorbid Borderline Personality Disorder

 Bipolar disorder and borderline personality disorder have crossover traits and so a person with bipolar disorder can often mistakenly be diagnosed with borderline personality disorder.
 In fact, some feel that diagnosis with both disorders is inappropriate unless the patient’s bipolar disorder is in remission.

 But some people do meet the diagnostic criteria for bipolar disorder and borderline personality disorder.
 I would have put this number much lower than it actually is thought to be.
-From the research I’ve done, it appears that borderline personality disorder is comorbid to bipolar in around 40% of cases.
-This is particularly surprising as it was once thought that personality disorders were only comorbid to bipolar in 12% of cases or less.
+From the research I’ve done, it appears that borderline personality disorder is comorbid to bipolar in about 20% of people with bipolar type II and 10% of people with bipolar type I (Note: this statistic was updated September 22, 2019).

 But what is borderline personality disorder and what does it mean if you’re diagnosed with both bipolar and borderline personality disorder?